mattmakai/fullstackpython.com/source/content/pages/07-web-development/08-morepath.markdown

 APIs.

 Morepath's framework philosophy is that the data models should drive the creation via the web framework.
-By default the framework routes URLs directly to model code, unlike for example Django which requires explicit URL routing by the developer.
+By default, the framework routes URLs directly to model code, unlike for example Django which requires explicit URL routing by the developer.